By Zeina Haddad

 1.

-Prepare the Dry Mix: Into the bowl of your stand-mixer #Ad fitted with the hook attachment, sift 500 g flour, milk powder, baking powder, and mahlab.
+Prepare the Dry Mix: Into the bowl of your stand-mixer fitted with the hook attachment, sift 500 g flour, milk powder, baking powder, and mahlab.
 Mix in the yeast.

 2.